 During the mid 19th century, floods of immigrants came into the U.S seeking a better life and a chance to achieve the “American Dream” - a belief that included “the individual opportunity to rise” (Winger 55).
 Among those immigrants (for clarity, this paper uses the term “immigrants” to refer to non-US citizens who immigrated to the U.S within the time periods mentioned in this paper) were thousands of unskilled, lower class Mainland Chinese men who, in the year of 1852 alone, came to California in numbers “between 18,000 and 20,000” (Smith 203).
 Nonetheless, shortly after their arrival, these men soon found themselves to be some of the most hated immigrants in America; a view shared amongst both Americans (this paper uses the term “American” to refer to individuals who were born and raised in the U.S.in the respective time periods mentioned, excluding Native Americans) as well as other immigrants.
 Thus, the Chinese were treated with both disgust and fear, and were targeted for a multitude of reasons, in particular their “devilish” ways, such as opium smoking, gambling, and alleged violence that prompted them to be called “cruel murderers” (Kil 669).
 However, more than a century later, beginning in the 1990’s, third wave Mainland Chinese immigrants were perceived in a strikingly different manner.
 The media now classifies modern Chinese American families as a “model minority”, showcasing such Chinese as being respectful people that value education, family, and heritage (Wu 2; Liu 14).
 Though it may appear that the primary cause for the differing perspectives towards the two different waves of Chinese immigrants is a change in racial attitudes towards Asian Americans, it is actually the underlying economic situation that prompted the transition.
 The “American Dream” is a capitalist dream whereby instead of social issues coming before economic issues, it is rather the opposite.
 Racial attitudes did indeed transform over time, but it is veritably because the Chinese are now deemed a favorable component to America’s economy (Wu 1).
 No longer are they unskilled workers “who competed for low wage jobs” in the mid 1800’s (Gyory 15).
-Thus, although factors fueled by racism toward immigrants throughout American history have been emphasized by many scholars, the majority of persons are actually distracted by such justification of the racial and multicultural divides when the primary deciding factor is economic - specifically, what economically benefits the American people and the American government.
+Thus, although factors fueled by racism toward immigrants throughout American history have been emphasized by many scholars, the majority of persons are actually distracted by such justification of the racial and multicultural divides when the primary deciding factor is economics - specifically, what economically benefits the American people and the American government.

-Although there was a common hatred of poor immigrants due to their relatively low socioeconomic statuses, different cultures, and simply because they were not American, the Chinese were a group that was singled out from all the others (Ou 486).
+Although there was a common hatred of poor immigrants due to their relatively low socioeconomic status, different cultures, and simply because they were not American, the Chinese were a group that was singled out from all the others (Ou 486).
 They were viewed not only pejoratively, but extremely pejoratively; for the Chinese were not only foreign but especially foreign.
 Throughout history, native born Americans have typically been hostile to outsiders, but the Chinese were a different race than the Italians, Irish, Poles, etc (Ou 487).
 Americans were often motivated by fear, which in turn disguised itself as racism and prejudice (Ou 485).
 For example, the Irish practiced a different religion, but they were not foreign looking or foreign dressed (Ou 483).
 European immigrants had ideological, biological and cultural parallels to Americans in the 19th century, rendering them inexotic, or in other words - not too different.

 Moreover, difference can be alarming to Americans.
 Difference alludes to change, which brings uncertainty; and that very uncertainty runs the risk of bringing instability to what one would consider stable.
 Now this personal stability, although it can be argued socially - can also be argued economically, as made evident in the case of the Chinese.
 With their chopsticks and braided hair - the Chinese showcased a difference that most Americans at the time could not comprehend (Ou 487).
 This fearful incomprehension shows that like the other immigrants, these newcomers were perceived to threaten the stable livelihoods of Americans.
 Most importantly they were perceived to threaten the root of these livelihoods - jobs, but in such a way that the Chinese’s exceedingly different manner unintentionally magnified their own potential threat to Americans.
 However, this does not mean that racial prejudice may have necessarily come first, but rather that the racial and cultural justifications for them were developed into systematic beliefs in order to distract the different groups, particularly those at or near the bottom of the hierarchy, from the economic issues at hand.